 After a rather rocky financial start, Marshall split the music from the comedy and staged two consecutive nights of live entertainment, with a diverse musical programme every Wednesday and top comedy on Thursdays.
 The music nights were an immediate success, but after humping sound equipment around for five years he called it a day in 1994 to concentrate on the Thursdays and The Buzz Comedy Club.
 The comedy then went from strength to strength and was regarded as the best comedy club in the country by the audiences, the media, and crucially also the comedians themselves.
 The atmosphere was helped by a low semi-circular stage, warm wash lighting, and a superb quadrophonic sound system tailor-made for the venue.
 Small tables and stools allowed 250 to cram in each week and it sold out for weeks on end during the darker months.

 The supportive landlords left the Southern in 2004 and the room was no longer available to hire, so The Buzz closed when it was the longest running comedy club in the country, outside of London.
-Marshall had in any case moved to East Yorkshire in 2003, and in these last eleven years has been instrumental in setting up new comedy clubs in Hull, Beverley, Hornsea, Bridlington, York, and Scarborough, and discovering Sarah Millican, Lucy Beaumont, and Alfie Moore in the process.
-In 2017/2018 Agraman continues to perform and has for the last twelve years been resident compere at "The Best of Buzz Comedy", a monthly show at the Waterside Arts Centre in his birthplace of Sale, Cheshire.
+Marshall had in any case moved to East Yorkshire in 2003, and in these last seventeen years has been instrumental in setting up new comedy clubs in Hull, Beverley, Hornsea, Bridlington, York, and Scarborough, and locally discovering Chris Ramsey, Sarah Millican, Lucy Beaumont, and Alfie Moore in the process.
+In 2020 Agraman continues to perform and has for the last fifteen years been resident compere at "The Best of Buzz Comedy", a monthly show at the Waterside Arts Centre in his birthplace of Sale, Cheshire.

 In 2005 Marshall received the prestigious Les Dawson Award for services in promoting live comedy in the North West.
 Literally hundreds of comedians who performed at The Buzz have since performed on television and become household names.